Deepanjan66/gitfinder/README.md

 cp gitfinder.sh /usr/local/bin/gitfinder
 ```

-Once this is done, you can run gitfinder from anywhwere on the terminal
+Once this is done, you can run gitfinder from anywhwere on the terminal.

+Note: On linux, make sure `/bin/sh` points towards `bash` and not `dash`.

 ## How to use Gitfinder